XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "What is xdcwallet?
 Where can I download it?"
-    XinFin Wallet is the official mobile wallet for XinFin Network, aiming to store the XinFin native coin and tokens issued on XinFin Network.
+    XinFin Wallet is the official mobile wallet for XinFin Network, aiming to store the XDC native coin and tokens issued on XinFin Network.
     XinFin Wallet also allows users to vote for masternodes and track rewards.

 	Users can download xdcwallet at [App Store](https://itunes.apple.com/us/app/XinFin-wallet/id1436476145?mt=8) and [Play Store](https://play.google.com/store/apps/details?id=com.XinFin Network.wallet).

 !!! quote "What tokens/coins does xdcwallet support?"
-    The current xdcwallet supports native XinFin on XinFin Network Mainnet. xdcwallet will support all tokens on XinFin Network platform in the future.
+    The current xdcwallet supports native XDC on XinFin Network Mainnet. xdcwallet will support all tokens on XinFin Network platform in the future.

 !!! quote "How can I create a XinFin wallet?
 What are the options to create a XinFin wallet?"
     You can create a XinFin wallet with the iOS app, the Android app, MyEtherWallet or Metamask.

-!!! quote "Can we vote on XinFinMaster using xdcwallet?"
-    Yes, xdcwallet can be used for voting/staking on XinFinMaster.

 !!! quote "How to Restore/Import Recovery Phrase into xdcwallet?"
     Open xdcwallet, click 'Import Your Wallet', then type your recovery phrase.